 The minimum wage, benefit and superannuation payments all increase on Tuesday.
 The Government says benefits will rise by 1.38 percent, in line with inflation.

 Superannuation will rise by $14.60 a week for couples and by $9.50 a week for those living alone, to keep the payment at 66% of the average wage.

 At the same time, ACC levies for employers and workers will drop.

 The Government says that will save average households about $200 a year, small businesses about $180 a year and larger employers about $6000.

 The student loan repayment scheme is also being toughened, particularly for borrowers living overseas.

-Next story in National: Indebted students see bankruptcy as option
+Next story in New Zealand: Indebted students see bankruptcy as option

 Copyright © 2014, Radio New Zealand